mikael-johnsson/what-are-we-eating/README.md

 ![Screenshot of WAVE score result after first test](assets/images/readme-images/wave-first-test.png)

 The error was that the label element in the navbar did not av any text content (only the menu icon).
-An Aria label was later added and the error removed.
+An Aria label was later added and the error was corrected.

 ### Manual Testing
 #### Features